Divyanssss/numpy/README.txt

-numpy is a repository for me to learn numpy from basic.
+numpy is a repository for me to learn numpy from basic!